-Community members, the adopt-a-park group and local children will help beautify Lucy Day Park.
-This small but well used park will get a facelift, including art panels and freshly painted murals.
-In addition, there will be pollinator patches and shrub beds added to the park.
-A small reading nook with be added and dedicated to the parks name sake Lucy Day who would read stories to local children.
+Community members, the adopt-a-park group and local children will help beautify North Central Park.
+This small but well used park will get a facelift, including art panels and freshly painted murals sponsored by the Rotary Club of Hamilton In addition, there will be pollinator patches and shrub beds added to the park.
+Additional seating and improved amenities are all park of the Extreme Park Makeover.

 Depending on the scope of the project, Extreme Park Makeovers can take as little as one day or can extend over multiple days.